jaganmn/misc/tmb_distributions/README.md

----
-title: TMB implementations of LKJ, Wishart, and inverse Wishart distributions
+## TMB implementations of LKJ, Wishart, and inverse Wishart distributions
-author: Mikael Jagan
-date: 2021-09-05
----

 `distributions.h` is a header file implementing four functions: